|

 Multiphase flow in microchannels

-Process intensification is quickly
+Process intensification is quickly becoming

-becoming an important aspect in the production of fine chemicals and active
+an important aspect in the production of fine chemicals and active

 pharmaceutical ingredients.
-Continuous flow microreactors
+Continuous flow microreactors are an integral

 The goal of this research program is to